 The TBRC assigns "review species" status to birds that have occurred four or fewer times per year anywhere in Texas over a ten-year average.
 Sightings are reviewed by committee.

-Recent Review Species Observations without Photo-Documentation
+A Complete List of Post-1988 Review Species Observations without Photo-Documentation

 Texas bird records that have been "accepted" by the TBRC are officially part of the Texas Bird Inventory (TBI) whether they have photo-documentation or not.
 In North-central Texas, Northern Goshawk was the only accepted unphotographed review species in this area prior to 1988, that has actually gained a cataloged photograph since that time (TPRF 2265).
 Allen's Hummingbird also gained a cataloged photograph (TPRF 1492), but that species has now been taken off the Review Species List.